Abelian ideals of maximal dimension for solvable Lie algebras: Introduction

 \section{Introduction}

 Let $\Lg$ be a finite-dimensional Lie algebra.
-Let $\al(\Lg)$ denote the maximal dimension of an abelian subalgebra of $\Lg$, and $\be(\Lg)$ the maximal dimension of an abelian ideal of $\Lg$.
+Denote by $\al(\Lg)$ the maximal dimension of an abelian subalgebra of $\Lg$, and by $\be(\Lg)$ the maximal dimension of an abelian ideal of $\Lg$.
 Both invariants are important for many subjects.
 First of all they are very useful invariants in the study of Lie algebra contractions and degenerations.
 There is a large literature, in particular for low-dimensional Lie algebras, see \cite{GRH,BU10,NPO,SEE,GOR}, and the references given therein. \\ Secondly, there are several results concerning the question of how big or small these maximal dimensions can be, compared to the dimension of the Lie algebra.
 For references see \cite{STE,RIL,MIL}.
 The results show, roughly speaking, that a Lie algebra of large dimension contains abelian subalgebras of large dimension.
 For example, the dimension of a nilpotent Lie algebra $\Lg$ satisfying $\al(\Lg)=\ell$ is bounded by $\dim (\Lg)\le \frac{\ell(\ell+1)}{2}$ \cite{STE,RIL}.
-If $\Lg$ is a complex solvable Lie algebra with $\al(\Lg)=\ell$, then we have $\dim (\Lg)\le \frac{\ell(\ell+3)}{2}$, see \cite{MIL}. \\ For semisimple Lie algebras $\Ls$ the invariant $\al(\Ls)$ has been completely determined by Malcev \cite{MAL}.
-Since there are no abelian ideals in $\Ls$, we have $\be(\Ls)=0$.
-Very recently the study of abelian ideals in a Borel subalgebra $\Lb$ of a simple complex Lie algebra $\Ls$ has drawn considerable attention.
+There is a better bound for $2$-step nilpotent Lie algebras, see \cite{MIL2}.
+If $\Lg$ is a complex solvable Lie algebra with $\al(\Lg)=\ell$, then we have $\dim (\Lg)\le \frac{\ell(\ell+3)}{2}$, see \cite{MIL}.
+In general, $\dim (\Lg)\le \frac{\ell(\ell+17)}{2}$ for any complex Lie algebra $\Lg$ with $\al(\Lg)=\ell$, see \cite{MIL}. \\ For semisimple Lie algebras $\Ls$ the invariant $\al(\Ls)$ has been completely determined by Malcev \cite{MAL}.
+Since there are no nontrivial abelian ideals in $\Ls$, we have $\be(\Ls)=0$.
+Recently the study of abelian ideals in a Borel subalgebra $\Lb$ of a simple complex Lie algebra $\Ls$ has drawn considerable attention.
 We have indeed $\al(\Ls)=\be(\Lb)$, and this number can be computed purely in terms of certain root system invariants, see \cite{SUT}.
 The result is reproduced for the interested reader in table $1$.